mAbadsa/Hangman/README.md

 --------

-To run code you must have Download NodeJs in you PC Click this [NodeJs](https://nodejs.org/en/ "https://nodejs.org/en/") Clone this repository or download zip file.
+To run code you must have Download NodeJs in you PC Click this [NodeJs](https://nodejs.org/en/ "https://nodejs.org/en/")
+Clone this repository or download zip file.
-Write this command
+Write this command.
 ```
 node app.js
 ```